flaviohenriquecbc/machine-learning-capstone-project/flavio_proposal.md

 ### Problem Statement
 _(approx. 1 paragraph)_

 When the author writes a text, it is expected that his words will reach a reasonable number of readers, and will influence and bring value to the readers.
-During the creation of the content, the title is one of the important details that needs to be taken in consideration, because it will normally the first contact the reader will probably have with the article.
-Thus, to create a good first impression, try to have more people reading the article and interacting with it, choosing a good title is very important.
+During the creation of the content, the title is one of the important details that needs to be taken in consideration, because normally it will the first contact the reader will have with the article.
+Thus, to create a good first impression, try to have more people to read the article and interact with it, choosing a good title is very important.

 Some of the most used platforms to spread ideas nowadays are Twitter [6] and Medium [7].
-On the first one, normally is posted external urls with its tile, where the users can access and demonstrate its satisfaction with "Likes" or "Retweeting" (shares) the original post.
-The second one, there is the full content with tags to classify the article and "Applause" (similar to Twitter "Likes") to show the user appretiated the content.
-And a correlation between these two networks can bring us more valuable information.
+On the first one, normally is posted external urls with its title, where the users can access and demonstrate its satisfaction with "Likes" or "Retweeting" (shares) of the original post.
+The second one has the full text with tags to classify the article and "Applause" (similar to Twitter "Likes") to show how much the users appretiated the content.
+A correlation between these two networks can bring us more valuable information.

 The problem to be solved: Predict the number of likes and shares an article receives based on its title; and analyse how the title length and the categories tags had performed.